parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 Install Nginx+ njs module
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-1. First step you'll need to access the Nginx Instance and locate the webshell option on the udf under the system nginx
+1. First step you'll need to access the NGINX 1 Instance and locate the webshell option on the udf under the system nginx

    .. image:: ../images/9webshell.png
       :align: left

-2. Copy and paste below command into nginx webshell
+2. Copy and paste below command into nginx webshell (Use Ctrl/Shift+V to paste)

    .. code:: shell